weijiekoh/libsemaphore/README.md

 **`EddsaPublicKey`**

 An EdDSA public key.
-Encapsulates an array of `snarkjs.bigInt`s.
+Encapsulates an array of `SnarkBigInt`s.

 **`SnarkProvingKey`**